akash925/PetalLocal/replit.md

-# FarmDirect - Local Farm Marketplace
+# PetalLocal - Local Flower Marketplace

 ## Overview

-FarmDirect is a full-stack TypeScript marketplace that connects backyard gardeners and local farmers directly with buyers seeking fresh, local produce.
-The platform enables farmers to list their produce and manage inventory while providing buyers with search, browse, and purchase capabilities for fresh local produce.
+PetalLocal is a full-stack TypeScript marketplace that connects local flower growers and florists directly with buyers seeking fresh, beautiful flowers.
+The platform enables flower growers to list their blooms and manage inventory while providing buyers with search, browse, and purchase capabilities for fresh local flowers.

 ## System Architecture